-Any person may report conduct prohibited by this policy to the Title IX Coordinator/Deputy or to: the Associate Dean for Student Affairs and Diversity, the Vice Dean for Students, the Vice President of Finance, the Vice Dean for Faculty, or the Dean.
-These are the only individuals with authority to institute corrective measures on behalf of VLS under this policy.
+Any person may report conduct prohibited by this policy to the Title IX Coordinator/Deputy or to: the Associate Dean for Diversity, Equity, and Inclusion, the Vice Dean for Students, the Vice President of Finance, the Vice Dean for Faculty, the Dean of the Law School, or the Dean of the Graduate School.
+These are the only individuals with authority to institute corrective measures on behalf of VLGS under this policy.

-A complaint about the Title IX Coordinator or Deputy Coordinator may be made to the Vice Dean for Faculty or to the Dean and President.
+A complaint about the Title IX Coordinator or Deputy Coordinator may be made to the Vice Dean for